 Chinook and coho salmon ascend the Sol Duc in late summer and spawn in late fall, while cutthroat trout and steelhead run in the fall and winter and spawn into the spring.
 All of these anadromous fish are born in the Sol Duc River, but spend most of their lives in the Pacific Ocean before returning home to spawn.
 The Sol Duc is one of the few places where salmon run in every season.

-Sol Duc InformationFacilities: Sol Duc Road: open year-round weather permitting.
-Eagle Ranger Station: not regularly staffed.
+Sol Duc InformationFacilities: Sol Duc Road: open year-round weather permitting (often closed in winter due to snow and ice).
+Call the recorded Road & Weather hotline at 360-565-3131 for road status Eagle Ranger Station: not regularly staffed.
 Call the Wilderness Information Center (360-565-3100) for information on wilderness camping permits and bear canisters.
 Sol Duc Hot Springs Resort: cabins, RV park, swimming pool, hot mineral pools, restaurant, shop.
 Closed in winter.

 Camping: Sol Duc Campground: 82 sites (one group site and one accessible site), is run by Sol Duc Hot Springs Resort.
 Sites can be reserved for summer at recreation.gov.
 It has picnic tables, fire pits, animal-proof food storage lockers, accessible restrooms, potable water, RV dump station.
-Open year-round, but primitive, with pit toilets and no water in winter.
+Campground is primitive in off-season, with pit toilets and no water.
+Check campground status prior to your visit.
 Resort-run RV park open summer only.
 See map below.

 Regulations: Pets and bicycles are not permitted on any trails.